 11th CompNet-EIB-ENRI Annual Conference

-Join us at our 11th Annual Conference "Productivity Growth, Climate Change and Digitalization in the Aftermath of the Pandemic Shock", jointly organised by CompNet, EIB & ENRI at the Headquarters of the EIB in Luxembourg on September 14 - 15, 2022.
+Join us at our 11th Annual Conference "Productivity Growth, Climate Change, and Digitalization at Times of Repeated Shocks", jointly organised by CompNet, EIB & ENRI at the Headquarters of the EIB in Luxembourg on September 14 - 15, 2022.

 Our economies continue to experience important challenges: Slow productivity growth, declining labor shares, inequality, falling investment rates, declines in business dynamism, and the rise of multinational firms capable of dominating product and factor markets.
 These secular trends present challenges to our market economies and raise questions about the nature of competition, and the ability of our economies to innovate, adjust and respond to the challenges ahead.
 The COVID-19 pandemic and the urgency of the climate transition are examples of the pressing need for firms and economies to adjust their strategies.